 Now is the time to start spring natural-air drying grain.

-"Start natural-air drying corn when the average air temperature is about 40° F," says Ken Hellevang, North Dakota State University Extension Service agricultural engineer and grain-drying expert.
+"Start natural-air drying corn when the average air temperature is about 40 degrees," says Ken Hellevang, North Dakota State University Extension agricultural engineer and grain-drying expert.
 "This will be when the nighttime temperature is at least in the upper 20s and the daily high temperature is at least in the 50s.
 The moisture-holding capacity of colder air is limited, so the rate of drying is slow and drying efficiency is poor at colder temperatures."

-The maximum initial corn moisture for natural-air drying using an airflow rate of at least 1 cu. ft./minute/bu. (cfm/bu) is 20% this year due to the increased potential for deterioration with damaged or immature kernels.
+The maximum initial corn moisture for natural-air drying using an airflow rate of at least 1 cubic foot per minute per bushel (cfm/bu) is 20% this year due to the increased potential for deterioration with damaged or immature kernels.

-The expected drying time for corn is about 45-50 days using an airflow rate of 1 cfm/bu.
-Drying time is proportional to the airflow rate, so at an airflow rate of 1.25 cfm/bu, the drying time is about 35-40 days.
+The expected drying time for corn is about 45 to 50 days using an airflow rate of 1 cfm/bu.
+Drying time is proportional to the airflow rate, so at an airflow rate of 1.25 cfm/bu, the drying time is about 35 to 40 days.
 Adding heat will change the final corn moisture but will change the drying speed only slightly.

-The average temperature and relative humidity for April in eastern North Dakota is about 40° F and 70%, respectively.
-The air will be warmed 3-5° as it goes through fans being used for drying corn at a static pressure of 4-6 in.
-After warming due to the fan, the air is about 45° and relative humidity is about 60%.
-This air will dry corn to about 14-14.5% moisture.
+The average temperature and relative humidity for April in eastern North Dakota is about 40 degrees and 70%.
+The air will be warmed 3 to 5 degrees as it goes through fans being used for drying corn at a static pressure of 4 to 6 inches.
+After warming due to the fan, the air is about 45 degrees and relative humidity is about 60%.
+This air will dry corn to about 14 to 14.5% moisture.

 This year, early April temperatures have been warmer and drier.
-The temperature is averaging about 45° and the relative humidity is averaging about 60%.
+The temperature is averaging about 45 degrees and the relative humidity is averaging about 60%.

-If temperatures cool to an average of about 30°, the fans can be stopped.
-Wait until the temperature again averages at least about 40° before starting the fans.
+If temperatures cool to an average of about 30 degrees, the fans can be stopped.
+Wait until the temperature again averages at least about 40 degrees before starting the fans.
 Cool the grain by operating the fans at night or other cool periods before shutting off the fans to extend the storage life of the grain.

 Some people are concerned about shutting fans off because that leaves a drying front in the grain.
 The drying front is the area in the grain mass where the drying is occurring.
 The dry air comes in contact with wet grain at the bottom of the drying zone, picks up moisture until it comes into equilibrium with the grain in the drying zone and then carries that moisture through the wet grain above the drying zone and out of the bin.